tongxinw/bangali.ai/_posts/2020-02-18-initial-blog-post.md

 </div>
 <br/>

-As we can see, the accuracy for epoch_dense_4, here represents consonant training is 96%, and is 97.5% for the validation.
+As we can see, the accuracy here represents consonant training is 96%, and is 97.5% for the validation.
 There is no overfitting or underfitting during the training process.

 ## Next Step: